Allow India to export foodgrains from public stock to needy nations: FM Sitharaman to WTO | Headlines

 She said there is an urgency to strengthen food production and the global food system.

-Sitharaman also shared India's experience, including robust gains in agriculture production, citizen-centric food security programs, and innovative delivery mechanisms such as the landmark p of the 'One Nation One Ration Card' scheme.
+Sitharaman also shared India's experience, including robust gains in agriculture production, citizen-centric food security programs, and innovative delivery mechanisms such as the landmark plan of the 'One Nation One Ration Card' scheme.

 The world is going to celebrate 2023 as the International Year of Millets and since India is a major millet-producing country in the world, it can ensure valuable contribution to food security in the world through millet production, she said.